ligan92/starter-academic-1/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Ph.D. candidate of the Institute of Automation of the Chinese Academy of Sciences.My research interests include efficient neural network computing and optimization.
+I am a PhD candidate of the Institute of Automation, Chinese Academy of Sciences starting in 2019.
+My research interests mainly focus on the efficient optimization of neural networks, including knowledge distillation, neural network structure search and model pruning and quantification.

+I am about to open source a strong baseline of knowledge distillation and other open source projects.
+Welcome to overseas exchanges and cooperation and a bright future !